 - A. Protection of Existing Facilities: Protect existing vegetation, equipment, structures, utilities, and other improvements at Project site and on adjacent properties, except those indicated to be removed or altered.
-Repair damage to existing facilities. - B. Environmental Protection: Provide protection, operate temporary facilities, and conduct construction as required to comply with environmental regulations and that minimize possible air, waterway, and subsoil contamination or pollution or other undesirable effects. - C. Temporary Erosion and Sedimentation Control: Provide measures to prevent soil erosion and discharge of soil-bearing water runoff and airborne dust to undisturbed areas and to adjacent properties and walkways, according to erosion- and sedimentation-control Drawings. - 1.
-Verify that flows of water redirected from construction areas or generated by construction activity do not enter or cross tree- or plant- protection zones. - 2.
-Inspect, repair, and maintain erosion- and sedimentation-control measures during construction until permanent vegetation has been established. - 3.
-Clean, repair, and restore adjoining properties and roads affected by erosion and sedimentation from Project site during the course of Project. - 4.
-Remove erosion and sedimentation controls and restore and stabilize areas disturbed during removal. - D. Stormwater Control: Comply with requirements of authorities having jurisdiction.
-Provide barriers in and around excavations and subgrade construction to prevent flooding by runoff of stormwater from heavy rains. - E. Tree and Plant Protection: Install temporary fencing located as indicated or outside the drip line of trees to protect vegetation from damage from construction operations.
-Protect tree root systems from damage, flooding, and erosion.
+Repair damage to existing facilities. - B. Environmental Protection: Provide protection, operate temporary facilities, and conduct construction as required to comply with environmental regulations and that minimize possible air, waterway, and subsoil contamination or pollution or other undesirable effects. - C. Tree and Plant Protection: Install temporary fencing located as indicated or outside the drip line of trees to protect vegetation from damage from construction operations.
+Protect tree root systems from damage, flooding, and erosion. - D. Pest Control: Engage pest-control service to recommend practices to minimize attraction and harboring of rodents, roaches, and other pests and to perform extermination and control procedures at regular intervals so Project will be free of pests and their residues at Substantial Completion.
+Perform control operations lawfully, using environmentally safe materials.

-- F. Pest Control: Engage pest-control service to recommend practices to minimize attraction and harboring of rodents, roaches, and other pests and to perform extermination and control procedures at regular intervals so Project will be free of pests and their residues at Substantial Completion.
-Perform control operations lawfully, using environmentally safe materials. - G. Site Enclosure Fence: Before construction operations begin, furnish and install site enclosure fence in a manner that will prevent people and animals from easily entering site except by entrance gates. - 1.
+- E. Site Enclosure Fence: Before construction operations begin, furnish and install site enclosure fence in a manner that will prevent people and animals from easily entering site except by entrance gates. - 1.
 Extent of Fence: As required to enclose entire Project site or portion determined sufficient to accommodate construction operations. - 2.
 Maintain security by limiting number of keys and restricting distribution to authorized personnel.
-Furnish one set of keys each to Owner and Architect. - H. Barricades, Warning Signs, and Lights: Comply with requirements of authorities having jurisdiction for erecting structurally adequate barricades, including warning signs and lighting. - I. Temporary Egress: Maintain temporary egress from existing occupied facilities as indicated and as required by authorities having jurisdiction. - J. Temporary Enclosures: Provide temporary enclosures for protection of construction, in progress and completed, from exposure, foul weather, other construction operations, and similar activities.
+Furnish one set of keys each to Owner and Architect. - F. Barricades, Warning Signs, and Lights: Comply with requirements of authorities having jurisdiction for erecting structurally adequate barricades, including warning signs and lighting. - G. Temporary Egress: Maintain temporary egress from existing occupied facilities as indicated and as required by authorities having jurisdiction. - H. Temporary Enclosures: Provide temporary enclosures for protection of construction, in progress and completed, from exposure, foul weather, other construction operations, and similar activities.
 Provide temporary weathertight enclosure for building exterior. - 1.
-Where heating or cooling is needed and permanent enclosure is incomplete, insulate temporary enclosures. - K. Temporary Fire Protection: Install and maintain temporary fire-protection facilities of types needed to protect against reasonably predictable and controllable fire losses.
+Where heating or cooling is needed and permanent enclosure is incomplete, insulate temporary enclosures. - I. Temporary Fire Protection: Install and maintain temporary fire-protection facilities of types needed to protect against reasonably predictable and controllable fire losses.
 Comply with NFPA 241; manage fire-prevention program. - 1.
 Prohibit smoking in construction areas. - 2.
 Supervise welding operations, combustion-type temporary heating units, and similar sources of fire ignition according to requirements of authorities having jurisdiction. - 3.
 Develop and supervise an overall fire-prevention and -protection program for personnel at Project site.
 Review needs with local fire department and establish procedures to be followed.
 Instruct personnel in methods and procedures.
 Post warnings and information. - 4.
 Provide temporary standpipes and hoses for fire protection.
 Hang hoses with a warning sign stating that hoses are for fire-protection purposes only and are not to be removed.
 Match hose size with outlet size and equip with suitable nozzles.